indexdata/folio-backend-builder/README.txt

 Okapi, an external PostgreSQL database, auth and user modules and select other modules.

 Prerequisites:
   - PostgreSQL installed
-     (on October 18 2017, local PostgreSQL was updated to 9.6, required by some db update scripts in RMB)
+     (on October 18 2017, local PostgreSQL was updated to 9.6, required by some dbupdate scripts in RMB)

   - Okapi database user created in PostgreSQL, and okapi database initialized
      See: https://github.com/folio-org/okapi/blob/master/doc/guide.md#storage

      At time of writing:
       sudo -u postgres -i
       createuser -P okapi   # When it asks for a password, enter okapi25 createdb -O okapi okapi